tshepang/blog/content/2011-movie-review.md

 This section is meant to give a chance to movies I have watched before this year to appear in this review, for one reason or another.

-Of those, the **best experience** was offered by the masterpiece, [Requiem for A Dream].
-It was almost a surprise that the intensity of the experience was as great as was on first viewing, a very rare quality.
-The runner-up is [Mandingo], the best movie on US slavery I've seen yet.
+The one is won by [Mandingo], the best movie on US slavery I've seen yet.

 ---